Data Wrangling Basics

 Filtering Rows

-Example: filter rows where petal_length > 4.
+Example: select rows where petal_length > 4.

 df_filtered = df[df["petal_length"] > 4]